emanuel/br-blockchain-3/PITCHME.md

   * Storage
   * Logs
   * Events

 +++

 ### Ethereum
 * Two kinds of accounts
-  * External Accounts (Wallets controlled by humans)
+  * External Accounts (wallets controlled by humans)
   * Contract Accounts (controlled by code)
   * every account has a balance
 +++